-RESPONSIBILITY FOR METERING PROVISION 2.
+2. RESPONSIBILITY FOR METERING PROVISION

-- MCs must use MPs to provide, install, test and maintain the relevant components, characteristics and service requirements of the metering installation as specified in the NER and this Procedure, as appropriate. - MCs are responsible for the design of a metering installation and warrant that the design complies with the components, characteristics and service requirements specified in the NER and this - MCs must ensure the components have been selected, installed, tested and commissioned by the MPs so that the metering installation satisfies the relevant accuracy and performance requirements in the NER and this Procedure.
+(a) Metering Coordinators (MCs) must use Metering Providers (MPs) to provide, install, test and maintain the relevant components, characteristics and service requirements of the metering installation as specified in the NER and this Procedure, as appropriate.

-(d) An MP must be able to provide detailed specification and design requirements for those metering installations for which accreditation has been provided.
+- (b) MCs are responsible for the design of a metering installation and warrant that the design complies with the components, characteristics and service requirements specified in the NER and this Procedure. - (c) MCs must ensure the components have been selected, installed, tested and commissioned by the MPs so that the metering installation satisfies the relevant accuracy and performance requirements in the NER and this Procedure. - (d) An MP must be able to provide detailed specification and design requirements for those metering installations for which accreditation has been provided.